 - School-direct (unsalaried) places in Drama.

-For provider-led places apply on UCAS to EMTTP (UCAS Institute Code: E31, UCAS Course Code: 38QF)
+For provider-led places apply on DfE Apply to EMTTP (Institute Code: E31, Course Code: 38QF)

 If you are successful in gaining a place via either of these pathways you will undertake your main placement through the following school: